What is Business Analysis - A Complete Guide

 ✓ Actors – these are the people taking the particular action of the change.
 For example, who is involved in the situation?
 Who will be implementing the solution? and so on.

-✓ Transformation Process – here the systems and the process that will be affected by the change will the considered.
+✓ Transformation Process – Here, the systems and processes that will be affected by the change will be considered.

 Six Thinking Hats by De Bono